-Accountants working from home doesn’t have to be a dream anymore.
-If you’ve got a space you can transform into an office (or an existing office) and some accounting experience you can start working from home by the end of the week.
-All you need is the tech, the space and the dedication.
+Accountant “from-home” jobs don’t have to be a dream anymore.
+If you’ve got a space you can transform into an office (or an existing office) and some accounting experience, you can start working from home by the end of the week.
+All you need is tech, space, and dedication.

 With the rise of online working options and free bookkeeping tips all over the internet, there are now also several companies dedicated specifically to connecting businesses with accounting services the same way the brick-and-mortar firm you work at connects you to clients now—except online.

 Here’s a list of the best work from home accounting and bookkeeping jobs on the market:

 - ClickAccounts Bookkeeping Services

 AccountingDepartment.com, formerly Balance Your Books, is one of the oldest remote accountant companies and one of the most well respected.
 They offer part-time accounting jobs to applicants with five years of experience (bookkeepers only need two years of experience).

 Bookminders works with small businesses and non-profit organizations.
 They offer both full time and part time accounting positions (minimum of 20 hours per week).
 Furthermore, some of these at-home jobs even come with benefits!
 Bookminders requires all applicants to have a bachelor’s degree in accounting or finance and five years of experience working in the field.
 Pay starts at $25/hour.

 ClickAccounts Bookkeeping Services

 ClickAccounts accepts resumes on a rolling basis and provides bookkeeping and accounting services to small-to-medium sized businesses.
 Additionally, no specific experience requirement is listed.
 However, it’s generally suggested that you work in a brick-and-mortar firm for three years before you start applying to these companies.
 Ultimately, there are lots of opportunities here, but competition is still stiff.